cuyu/apache-lb/README.md

 (Note: the `ROUTE=<someid>` is needed for sticky session.)

-Then start up the container with the `app.conf` mounted:
+Then build the image and start up the container with the `app.conf` mounted:

 ```
+docker build . -t apache-lb
 docker run --name apache-lb --rm -dit -p 8080:80 -v /YOUR/PATH/app.conf:/usr/local/apache2/conf/extra/app.conf apache-lb
 ```